ubports/docs.ubports.com/porting/debugging/overlay-method.rst

 Quick Start
 -----------
-For experienced developers, place configuration files in one of these locations:
+Place configuration files in one of these locations:

 1. Primary overlay location::